haraldng/omnipaxos-website/content/en/docs/OmniPaxos/Storage.md

 title: "Storage"
 weight: 12
 toc: false
----
-You are free to use any storage implementation with `OmniPaxos`.
+---You are free to use any storage implementation with `OmniPaxos`.
 The only requirement is that it implements the `Storage` trait.
 OmniPaxos includes the package `omnipaxos_storage` which provides two types of storage implementation that work out of the box: `MemoryStorage` and `PersistentStorage`.

 ## Importing `omnipaxos_storage`
 To use the provided storage implementations, we need to add `omnipaxos_storage` to the dependencies in the cargo file.
 You can find the latest version on [crates](https://crates.io/crates/omnipaxos_storage).